 Osteoporosis tends to sneak up on you because it doesn’t cause symptoms until your weakened bones fracture.
 The orthopedic surgeons at South Texas Spinal Clinic have years of experience diagnosing and treating osteoporosis, including teaching patients how to prevent osteoporosis-related fractures.
-If you have questions or you’d like to schedule a consultation, please call their office in the South Texas area, or book an appointment online.
+If you have questions or you’d like to schedule a consultation, please call their office in the San Antonio or South Texas area, or book an appointment online.

 James W. Simmons III, DO and Annette Gantz, NP-C are both Fracture Liaison Certified Specialists.

 The South Texas Fracture Prevention Clinic has received recognition from the International Osteoporosis Foundation on their "Map of Best Practice" and we are the only practice in Texas to receive this distinction.

 Both Dr. Simmons and Annette are certified Ambassadors for the National Osteoporosis Foundation.
 "An NOF Ambassador is a well-informed, passionate, and often persuasive individual who cares deeply about those who suffer from osteoporosis.
 The role of an Ambassador is to help advise and support NOF leadership and to help make inroads in the medical, business and philanthropic sectors within their communities."

 Your bones stay strong by continually discarding old and damaged bone and replacing it with new bone.
 As you age, however, this process doesn’t stay in balance because you lose more bone than you replenish.
 That’s when osteoporosis — weak and brittle bones — develops.

 Bones stop growing and reach their peak mass in your late 20s.
 Most adults start losing bone density around the age of 40, and the decline continues over the years.

 Women also face a challenge at menopause because estrogen has a crucial role in regulating bone mass and strength.
 When estrogen levels drop, bone loss accelerates.